 - The Democrat/Socialists kidnap, rape, sell, and eat babies.

 - ’The Democrat/Socialists are in league with Satan.

 - The Democrat/Socialist plot has been active since the founding of the United States of America.

 - There is one brave leader — a messiah — who can lead us to salvation.

 Ortiz’s tenure as mayor did not last long.
 He resigned claiming

 - Threats that brought in my family

 caused him to get out of the public eye.
 This is probably true, Ortiz’s blaring arrogance rubbing most people he’d ever encountered in his life the wrong way.
 Unlike the brave soldier he played on TV, Ortiz rapidly scurried away to his mousehole, blaming everyone for everything he had ever done wrong in his life, while his girlfriend mumbled something vague about “religious opposition to mask wearing,” and leaving the man remembered only for taking a beating.

-who have evangelized the prophecies of Q, but there have also been a growing number of more serious candidates with larger followings, able to bury the cultishness of their beliefs and promote them as the ideals of freedom.
+There have also been a growing number of more serious candidates with larger followings, able to bury the cultishness of their beliefs, and promote them as the ideals of freedom.
 Take Jo Rae Perkins,

 a QAnon fanatic who recently ran for US Senate from Oregon, losing to incumbent Jeff Merkley,